 Families will appreciate the opportunity to have a relatively healthy meal (no chicken nuggets on this menu).
 And the large portion sizes also make it possible to share a meal with a younger child who doesn’t eat a whole lot.

-Teppan Edo Menu Options for Dinner:
+Teppan Edo Menu

 - Filet Mignon